Kicksecure/debug-misc/README.md

 `/etc/security/limits.d/40_debug-misc.conf`

 Coredumps may contain important information such as encryption keys or passwords.
-Package `security-misc` disables coredumps.
+Package `security-misc-shared` disables coredumps.
 Package `debug-misc` re-enables coredumps.

 Contains a helper tool to cause a segfault for testing purposes.
 `segfault-build` creates `segfault-run`.
 Running `segfault-run` results in